failsafe-lib/failsafe/circuit-breaker.md

 ## How it Works

-When the number of execution failures exceed a configured threshold, the breaker is *opened* and further execution requests fail with `CircuitBreakerOpenException`.
+When the number of recent execution failures exceed a configured threshold, the breaker is *opened* and further execution requests fail with `CircuitBreakerOpenException`.
 After a delay, the breaker is *half-opened* and trial executions are allowed which determine whether the breaker should be *closed* or *opened* again.
 If the trial executions meet a success threshold, the breaker is *closed* again and executions will proceed as normal, otherwise it's re-*opened*.

 ## Configuration

 [Circuit breakers][CircuitBreaker] can be flexibly configured to express when the breaker should be opened, half-opened, and closed.

+### Opening

-A circuit breaker can be configured to *open* when a successive number of executions have failed:
+A *count based* circuit breaker can be configured to *open* when a successive number of executions have failed:

 ```java
 breaker.withFailureThreshold(5);